nataliep3/DATA3402_project_np/README.md

 ### Problem Formulation

-* Define:
 * Input: features in dataset ('Age', 'BMI', 'Menstrual_Irregularity', 'Testosterone_Level(ng/dL)', 'Antral_Follicle_Count')
 * Output: PCOS diagnosis prediction
 * Models:
   * I attemped only a linear regression model, since the data was too simple for more complex models
 * I chose to adjust the class_weight hyperparameter, since there is a noticable imbalance between class_0 and class_1

 ### Training